surbhitawasthi/Init-Android/README.md

 - A simple single screen birthday card app for understanding TextView, ImageView and Layouts.

-> Any resource contribution is accepted gladly and thanked for in advance.
+> Any resource contribution is accepted gladly and thanked for in advance. <br>
 > Please contribute resources in **Android Resourses**